 Things you should know:

-• A simpler but less secure way is to use the first intermediate certificate from issued CA.
+you defined expires. - A simpler but less secure way is to use the first intermediate certificate from issued CA.

-• You must have two pin-sha256 hashes according to the RFC.
+hashes according to the RFC.
 The first one of the hashes should be valid and matched your current certificate, the second should be the hash of your backup certificate which should not be in your current certificate chain.
 That means even a fake pin would work in this scenario.

 Let’s pin site certificate key for better security: